NREL/SOEP-QSS-Test/Status.md

 * Needs "observer" QSS outputs to show the temperature accurately (without sampled outputs) since it depends only on conQSS.y and so doesn't requantize often

 ### PID_Controller: Modelica PID Controller Example
-* QSS runs are sensitive to the numerical differentiation time step
+* QSS runs are sensitive to the numerical differentiation time step and zero crossing bump multiplier

 ### Quadratic: Simple 1-State System with Quadratic Trajectory
 * No problems

 ### SimpleHouse
-* The OCT FMU built with the generate_ode_jacobian option aborts under PyFMI and QSS during initialization with no error message
+* The OCT FMU built with generate_ode_jacobian aborts under PyFMI and QSS during initialization with no error message
 * Without directional derivatives the QSS simulations run very slowly due to excessive requantizations caused by event indicator numerical differentiation noise
 * Despite the noise without directional derivatives runs with binning are competitive with CVode for the same accuracy, largely because the zero crossings are more accurate

 ### SimpleHouseDiscreteTime
 * This model is a variant of SimpleHouse with a discrete time controller for which QSS is more advantageous
 * This model was removed from the Buildings library and is set up to clone a specific revision of the Buildings library: it would be better to update it and re-add it to the library
-* The OCT FMU built with the generate_ode_jacobian option aborts under PyFMI and QSS during initialization with no error message
+* The OCT FMU built with generate_ode_jacobian aborts under PyFMI and QSS during initialization with no error message
 * The normal and "reference" PyFMI (CVode) runs do not have the same zero crossing behavior so the model is not very numerically stable
 * The QSS simulation accuracy is hurt by numeric differentiation and the lack of directional derivatives such that zero-crossing events can be missed: This may be better with the new zero-crossing controls
 * Some variables of interest are (non-state) local FMU variables that require a very inefficient process to extract from a QSS run (due to the lack of dependency information)